jph6366/jph6366/README.md

 ## Hi there 👋

-- ⚙️🐧📂🗨️🆓 I’m currently working on open source contributions and building portable (geo)spatial components using client-side & server-side languages, web frameworks, geospatial services and data processing pipelines
+- ⚙️🐧📂🗨️🆓 I’m currently working on open source contributions and building portable (geo)spatial components using client-side & server-side languages, web framework, containers, and infrastructure
 - ⚕️🪖🛟🪸🩻🛰️ Dedicated to creating or contributing to open source software for medical & emergency services, climate preparedness, coastal resilience, and open source (geo)spatial projects.

 Support >>>>